cda-tum/mqt-qmap/README.md

 * `TFC` (e.g. from [Reversible Logic Synthesis Benchmarks Page](http://webhome.cs.uvic.ca/~dmaslov/mach-read.html))
 * `QC` (e.g. from [Feynman](https://github.com/meamy/feynman))

-to, e.g., the IBM Q London architecture, which is specified by the coupling map
+to any given architecture, e.g., the IBM Q London architecture, which is specified by the coupling map
 ```
 5
 0 1